lint-staged/lint-staged/README.md

   -V, --version                      output the version number --allow-empty                      allow empty commits when tasks revert all staged changes
                                      (default: false)
-  -c, --config [path]                path to configuration file -d, --debug                        print additional debug information (default: false) --no-stash                         disable the backup stash, and do not revert in case of
+  -c, --config [path]                path to configuration file, or - to read from stdin -d, --debug                        print additional debug information (default: false) --no-stash                         disable the backup stash, and do not revert in case of
                                      errors